Tanya’s incredibly lo-fi web site

 Lawrence of Arabia - Powerful, gorgeous, and amazing soundtrack

-Dazed and Confused - It's a while before my time as a teenager, but this film captures 70s high school America perfectly
+Dazed and Confused - It's a while before my time as a teenager, but this film captures 70s high school America beautifully

 Standing in the Shadows of Motown - It's about time these guys got some recognition!